Émile Séraphin Vernier: Life

 Émile-Séraphin Vernier was born in Paris on 16 October 1852.

 When he was aged 13 he was apprenticed to Poussielgue-Rusand, for whom he worked from 1865 to 1869.

 He studied sculpture, metal engraving and metal chasing.

-Vernier made jewelry for Bapst et Falize (1877–87), Froment-Meurice (1882–85), Vever (1888–92), Sandoz and Fonsèque et Olive.
+Vernier made jewelry for Bapst & Falize (1877–87), Froment-Meurice (1882–85), Vever (1888–92), Sandoz and Fonsèque et Olive.

 He was one of the first to apply the techniques of medal engraving to making jewelry.

 Vernier was distinguished as a sculptor, and was commissioned to make numerous commemorative plaques.

 His metal engravings also included allegorical subjects and architectural views.

 Vernier first exhibited in Paris at the 1876 Salon.

 The 1886 Salon gave him an honorable mention, and he received an honorable mention at the Exposition Universelle (1889).

 He was esteemed as a lecturer on the goldsmith's art.

 Around the end of 1888 Vernier began to devote himself to making medals, which were used in brooches and pendants.

 In 1896–97 the French government gave him a special mission to Cairo to study the work of the antique Egyptian goldsmiths and jewelers.

 For his memoir on this subject the Académie des Inscriptions et Belles-Lettres gave him the prix Delalande-Guerineau.

 Vernier received a bronze medal at the Exposition Universelle (1900).

 Vernier was made a Chevalier of the Legion of Honour in 1903 and an officer in 1911.

 He was a Member of the Council of the Société Nationale des Beaux-Arts.

 In 1905 he was elected president of the Société des artistes décorateurs for a five-year term.

 Vernier joined the Institut Français d'Archéologie Orientale in Cairo as a jewelry expert.

 In his catalog of jewelry and plates (Bijoux Et Orfèvreries) in the Cairo Museum, published in 1907–27, he described the way in which the gold objects in the museum had been made.

 This included descriptions of pre-dynastic objects found at Hierakonpolis, some of which had disintegrated when being cleaned.

 Émile Vernier died in Paris on 9 September 1927.

 His work is held in many museums in Europe and North America.